Quantum Stabilization and Flat Hydrogen-based Bands of Nitrogen-doped Lutetium Hydride: Results

-As instabilities in the DFT phonon spectrum can indicate large electron-phonon coupling, we find it important to identify that all observed phonon instabilities only require the 8c-Lu, 24d-H, and 32f-H atoms in this unit cell.
-Interestingly, a close inspection of the contributions to DOS(E$_F$) [Fig. \ref{fig:lowdin}(b)] yields that the 24d and 32f hydrogens participating in this mode contribute to the large DOS(E$_F$) peak (Fig. \ref{fig:phonPDOS}), whereas the 4b octahedral hydrogens not participating in the phonon mode (colored red) do not contribute to the DOS(E$_F$).
-We confirmed this 4b hydrogen does not participate in any of the unstable phonon modes.
-This implies that the electron-phonon coupling is strongest for the 24d and 32f hydrogen, which are the hydrogen closest to nitrogen atoms.
-We note it is the stable 4b hydrogen which get substituted for N to make Pm$\overline{3}$m Lu$_4$H$_{11}$N \cite{fang2023assessing}.
+\paragraph{Structural Instability.} The phonon mode with the largest imaginary eigenvalue is visualized in Fig. \ref{fig:Lu8H23N_phonon_combined}(b).
+In this mode, the 24d (octahedral) hydrogens (we use the unperturbed Wyckoff position labeling for consistency) move towards/away from the Lu in the 8c positions, with 32f (tetrahedral) hydrogens moving to occupy space left by the perturbed 24d hydrogens.
+Such modes in binary hydrides \cite{tanaka2017electron} including many RH$_{3-\delta}$ compounds \cite{kai1989heat, tamatsukuri2023quasielastic, kume2007high, tunghathaithip2016pressure, drulis2009low} exhibit intriguing behavior; for example, Raman measurements show that a Y-H breathing mode in YH$_{3-\delta}$ is significantly broadened \cite{racu2006strong}, which implies strong electron-phonon coupling in YH$_{3-\delta}$ and therefore LuH$_{3-\delta}$.
+As large electron-phonon coupling causes softening of the harmonic DFT phonons in the case of LuH$_{2.875}$N$_{0.125}$, we find it is important to identify that all observed phonon instabilities only involve the motions of the 8c-Lu, 24d-H, and 32f-H atoms in the unit cell.
+A close inspection of the contributions to DOS($E_\text{F}$) yields that the 24d and 32f hydrogens contribute to the large DOS($E_\text{F}$) peak (see Fig. \ref{fig:phonPDOS}), whereas the 4b octahedral hydrogens not participating in the phonon mode (colored red) do not contribute to the DOS($E_\text{F}$).
+This implies that the electron-phonon coupling is strongest for the 24d and 32f hydrogens, which are the hydrogens closest to nitrogen atoms.
+We note it is the stable 4b hydrogen that are substituted for N to make Pm$\overline{3}$m Lu$_4$H$_{11}$N (LuH$_{2.75}$N$_{0.125}$) \cite{fang2023assessing}.

-We also perform this vibrational character analysis for Pm$\overline{3}$m Lu$_4$H$_{11}$N, whose isotropic Eliashberg T$_c$ was computed to be 100 K with $\lambda = 3.1$ \cite{fang2023assessing}.
-We find that the largest harmonic instability of that system corresponds to similar compressive motions of the octahedral hydrogen.
+We also find these planar breathing modes in Pm$\overline{3}$m LuH$_{2.75}$N$_{0.25}$, whose isotropic Eliashberg $T_\text{c}$ was computed to be 100 K with $\lambda \approx 3$ \cite{fang2023assessing}.
 We do not find this coincidental.
 In that system, such instabilities were cured at 20 GPa by accounting for quantum and thermal effects via the SSCHA \cite{monacelli2021stochastic}.
-As the computational time for the Pm$\overline{3}$m Lu$_8$H$_{23}$N cell is a massive investment, we first use quasi-classical calculations to investigate whether such a calculation is worth it.
+As the computational time for performing the SSCHA on the Fm$\overline{3}$m LuH$_{2.875}$N$_{0.125}$ cell would be very expensive, we first use the following quasi-classical calculations to investigate whether such a calculation is worth it.